China Airlines: Route plans

 Between 2011 and 2015, China Airlines focused on strengthening its regional network; starting 2015 until 2020, the carrier is strengthening and expanding its European, North American, and Oceanian network with the new long-haul fleet.
 After upgrading all its European routes to nonstop services, in late 2017, the carrier launched four weekly services to London Gatwick Airport.
 However, due to the COVID-19 pandemic, flights to London were routed to Heathrow Airport.
 Although it was planned to move back to Gatwick in March 2021, but China Airlines opted to remain serving Heathrow as their scheduled London operation.
 In France, as China Airlines does not have rights to operate flights to Paris, the airline cooperated with SkyTeam-partner Air France to launch nonstop flights to the French capital on Air France's airplanes in April 2018.
 China Airlines sells 40% of the seats on the flight.
 In July 2023, a twice-weekly service to Prague was launched.
 In America, daily flights were launched between Taipei and Ontario (California) International Airport in Greater Los Angeles in March 2018.
 Additionally, the carrier has expressed interests in launching European destinations such as Barcelona, Madrid and Warsaw; in North America, Atlanta, Boston, Chicago, Seattle, Montréal, and Toronto.
+On December 3, 2025, China Airlines announced that it would start service to Phoenix Sky Harbor three days a week using the A350.

-Regarding its regional network, China Airlines is actively supporting the Taiwanese government's "New Southbound Policy" by increasing flights to destinations in southeast Asia.
+Regarding its regional network, China Airlines is actively supporting the Taiwanese government's "New Southbound Policy" by increasing flights to destinations in southeast Asia such as Kuala Lumpur, Bangkok, Jakarta, Singapore, and Manila.
 On the other hand, cross-strait routes are being downsized due to tense cross-strait relations.